ClaudioKamoda/Restaurant-App/README.md

 -   Installed svg **_loader_** and set up everything for it to work.
 -   Made a global scss file to reach all the project.
 -   Added fonts and css setup.
+-   Structured the side navbar.
+-   Added style to side navbar.